kferris10/dplyr-presentation/index.md

 ## dplyr

 A new R package written by Hadley Wickham and Romain Francois (Wickham and Francois, 2014)

-> * Provides a flexible grammar of data manipulation
+It provides a "flexible grammar of data manipulation"

 > * Identifies the most important tasks in data manipulation and makes them easy to use
 > * Provides blazing fast performance by writing key code in C++
 > * Uses the same interface to manipulate data frames, data tables, and databases